ValkyFischer/ValkyrieUtils/README.md

 ### Valkyrie Tools

-The Tools module (`Tools.py`) offers functions to validate different data types, such as float, integer, boolean, list, and dictionary; including a function to match dictionary values to their appropriate data types.
+The Tools module (`Tools.py`) offers functions to facilitate common tasks such as data validation, data type matching, code generation, and more, making it a useful utility module.
 > - Refer to the [Valkyrie Tools documentation](./readme/tools.md) for more information.

 ## Example Usage